yashprakash13/honeysuckle-web/README.md

 ## About the project
 HBEG is *the* web-fiction website with an intelligent search engine to find, help you read, and keep track of every story you read on the internet.

-It began as a hobby project by a couple of voracious Harry Potter fanfiction readers, and it grew to the point that it now sports a unique, intelligent search engine<sup>Beta</sup> based on all stories from two major websites!
+It began as a hobby project by a couple of voracious Harry Potter webfiction readers, and it grew to the point that it now sports a unique, intelligent search engine<sup>Beta</sup> based on all stories from two major websites!

 <br>